swampcoin/bwrgocoin/doc/pivx-doc/swifttx.md

 ####Command line option

-When a wallet SwiftTX transaction is successfully locked a shell command provided in this option is executed (`%s` in `<cmd>` is replaced by TxID):
+When a wallet SwiftTX transaction is snwoessfully locked a shell command provided in this option is executed (`%s` in `<cmd>` is replaced by TxID):

 ```
 -swifttxnotify=<cmd>